Flying Hydraulically Amplified Electrostatic Gripper System for Aerial Object Manipulation: Abstract

 \section{Abstract}

 Rapid and versatile object manipulation in air is an open challenge.
 An energy-efficient and adaptive soft gripper combined with an agile aerial vehicle could revolutionize aerial robotic manipulation in areas such as warehousing.
 This paper presents a bio-inspired gripper powered by hydraulically amplified electrostatic actuators mounted to a quadcopter that can interact safely and naturally with its environment.
-Our gripping concept is motivated by an eagle's talon.
-Our custom multi-actuator type is inspired by a previous scorpion tail design (consisting of a base electrode and pouches stacked adjacently) and spider-inspired joints (classic pouch motors with a flexible hinge layer).
-A fusion of these two concepts realizes a higher force output than single-actuator types under considerable deflections of up to 25$^\circ$.
-By adding a sandwich hinge layer structure to the classic pouch motor concept we improve the overall robustness of the gripper.
-We show, for the first time, that soft manipulation in air is possible using electrostatic actuation.
-This study demonstrates the high potential of untethered hydraulically amplified actuators for the future of robotic manipulation.
-Our lightweight and bio-inspired system opens up the use of hydraulic electrostatic actuators in aerial mobile systems. \keywords{Soft Aerial Robotics, Hydraulically-Amplified Electrostatic Actuators, Gripper, Drone, Quadcopter, System Integration, Artificial Muscles, Bio-inspired, Eagle}
+Our gripping concept is motivated by an eagle's foot.
+Our custom multi-actuator concept is inspired by a scorpion tail design (consisting of a base electrode with pouches stacked adjacently) and spider-inspired joints (classic pouch motors with a flexible hinge layer).
+A hybrid of these two designs realizes a higher force output under moderate deflections of up to 25$^\circ$ compared to single-hinge concepts.
+In addition, sandwiching the hinge layer improves the robustness of the gripper.
+For the first time, we show that soft manipulation in air is possible using electrostatic actuation.
+This study demonstrates the potential of untethered hydraulically amplified actuators in aerial robotic manipulation.
+Our proof of concept opens up the use of hydraulic electrostatic actuators in mobile aerial systems. \footnote[2]{\url{https://youtube.com/watch?v=7PmZ8C0Ji08}} \footnote[4]{This is a preprint of the following chapter: Tscholl et al., Flying Hydraulically Amplified Electrostatic Gripper System for Aerial Object Manipulation, published in Robotics Research, edited by Aude Billard, Tamim Asfour \& Oussama Khatib, 2023, Springer reproduced with permission of Springer.
+The final authenticated version is available online at: \url{http://dx.doi.org/10.1007/978-3-031-25555-7\_25}} \keywords{Soft Aerial Robotics, Hydraulically-Amplified Electrostatic Actuators, Gripper, Drone, Quadcopter, System Integration, Artificial Muscles, Bio-inspired, Eagle}